Skip to product information

 • Rio de Janeiro, in 1811.

-• Average condition.
+• Average state of conservation.

 • Unique piece.

-I, the Prince Regent of Portugal, and of the Algarves, and of=
+I The Prince Regent of Portugal, and of the Algarves, and of=

 of the same Order; He sent me to say that having true devotion